ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

   | ``memory_order_seq_cst``                           | ``seq_cst``                          |
   +----------------------------------------------------+--------------------------------------+

-If there are multiple Mappings for an Atomic Operation, the rows of the table show the options:
+If there are multiple mappings for an Atomic Operation, the rows of the table show the options:

 .. table::